thabsheerhussain/Data_structures-and-Algorithms/README.md

 # Data_structures-and-Algorithms

-This Repository Contains implementation of various algorithms in many languages.<br>
+This repository contains implementation of various algorithms in many languages.<br>

-You all are welcome to Contribute.
+You are all welcome to contribute.

+Please add whatever knowledge of data structures and algorithms you can.

+Thank you.